 Dr GDH Bell bred Maris Otter in Cambridge in 1965 with the express purpose of producing a barley variety that would give consistently high quality malt for the cask conditioned ale market.
 It was bred by crossing the two varieties Proctor and Pioneer and it soon became the foundation of the finest English cask conditioned ales.
 After many years of being the most widely grown malting barley, cross pollination and use of uncertified seed bought about the decline of the variety.

-Although no longer on the recommended list of approved malting barley varieties, there was still a demand for Maris Otter malt from the brewers of high quality ales such as Adnams and Wolverhampton and Dudley Breweries.
+Although no longer on the recommended list of approved malting barley varieties, there was still a demand for Maris Otter malt from the brewers of high quality ales.
 In 1991-2 a consortium was formed between H Banham Ltd in Norfolk and Robin Appel Ltd in Hampshire, which approached PBI, who owned Maris Otter, with the express purpose of rejuvenating the variety to satisfy the demand of the real ale market.
-H Banham and Robin Appel bought the sole right to market Maris Otter seed.
 Much work was done to clean up the variety to make it commercially viable once again, the consortium now being able to control the supply of seed and ensure it was only grown by the best growers on the most suitable soils.
 A unique three-way contract between farmer, merchant and maltster enables the farmer to be paid a substantial premium to give him a fair return for his effort and risk.
-It is for this reason that Maris Otter commands a premium over modern varieties such as Craft or SY Venture.
+It is for this reason that Maris Otter commands a premium over modern varieties such as Craft or Flagon.